 Industry share of total manufacturing value added (2016)

 The case of East and South East Asia demonstrates that there is a strong positive relationship between the economy’s productive and trade structures.
 As the countries’ economies began to produce increasing amounts of technology-intensive manufactured goods, they also exported more of those products.
 Between 1995 and 2016, the share of low-technology manufactured goods in the economies’ total manufactured exports decreased.
-In 2016, the top export industries of for East and South East Asia were telecommunications, machinery and appliances, chemicals, automotive, and electrical apparatus (in a slightly different order for each of the regions).
+In 2016, the top export industries for East and South East Asia included a number of high technology industries such as telecommunications, chemicals, office equipment, machinery and appliances, automotive and electrical apparatus.

 Industry share of total manufactures exports (2016)